tensorflow/tensorflow/SECURITY.md

 * Your name and affiliation (if any).
 * A description of the technical details of the vulnerabilities.
 It is very important to let us know how we can reproduce your findings.
-* An explanation who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
+* An explanation of who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
 This will help us evaluate your report quickly, especially if the issue is complex.
-* Whether this vulnerability public or known to third parties.
+* Whether this vulnerability is public or known to third parties.
 If it is, please provide details.

 If you believe that an existing (public) issue is security-related, please send